Cassiel-H/Stereo-Disparity/README.md

-# University of Melbourne COMP90086 Computer Vision project - Stereo Matching
+# University of Melbourne COMP90086 Computer Vision project - Stereo Disparity

 School of Computing and Information Systems